Classic Poker Draw

 The player on the dealer's left (the first to turn) should open bets with a strong pair minimally (Aces or Kings), otherwise he or she risks that some next player can beat him or her with a stronger pair.

-The last player has a kind of advantage as he or she sees the way the others behaved.
+The last player has a kind of advantage as he or she can see the way the others behaved.
 However the roles can be swopped, for instance when the third player opens.
 Now the second player already knows that he or she will have the last word in the round and can count on it.

 If you have a good hand, opening of bets may be useful as it might discourage your opponents with incomplete Straights or Flushes.